-Inside Janet Jackson’s Divorce: Singer Was ‘Verbally Abused’ By Ex, Brother Randy Claims
+Inside Janet Jackson's 'Painful' Divorce: Star Was 'Verbally Abused' and Felt Like a Prisoner in Her Home, Brother Claims

 “I told her, ‘You’ve got to move in with me or I’m going to go over there and there’s going to be hell.’
 She was really pissed off.
 I told her, ‘I don’t care anymore.
 I’m tired of it.
 It’s too much,’ ” he says

-According to Randy, he wasn’t the only member of the large Jackson family to rally around Janet after the divorce, “My mom and [sister] Rebbie came out [to London].”
+According to Randy, he wasn’t the only member of the large Jackson family to rally around Janet after the divorce.
+“My mom and [sister] Rebbie came out [to London],” he says.

 As for mom Katherine Jackson, 87, and father Joe Jackson, 89, Randy says at first, he shielded them from what he knew.
 “I didn’t want them to know.
 My parents are up there in age so I wanted to protect them as much as possible, but now they know.
 Everybody in the family knows.”